-F. 0 6 .1

-The company has systems in place to identify and report on the potential implications of climate change on its current and future operations' impacts on communities, workers and the environment, and to design and implement appropriate adaptation and transition strategies.

-IFC PS1.7; PS4.8

-- a.
-Has systems in place to ensure its operations identify and report on the potential implications of climate change on their current and future operations' impacts on communities, workers and the environment? - b.
-Has systems in place to ensure its operations develop strategies and plans to address these implications? - c.
+F.06.1 The company has systems in place to identify, assess, and address how climate change can exacerbate the impacts of its current and future operations on the environment. • IFC PS1.7 Action Can your company demonstrate at the corporate level that it: a.
+Has systems in place to ensure its operations identify, assess, and report on how climate change can exacerbate the impacts of their current and future operations on the environment? b.
+Has systems in place to ensure its operations develop strategies and plans to address these implications? c.
 Systematically tracks the implementation of these strategies and plans?

-The company tracks, reviews and acts to improve its performance on managing the greenhouse gas (GHG) emissions generated by its activities and its energy use.

-GRI Disclosure 305-5

-- IFC PS3.7; PS3.8 - SASB NR0302-02

-- a.
-Tracks and discloses data, against targets and across successive time periods, on its performance on managing the greenhouse gas (GHG) emissions generated by its activities and its energy use? - b.
-Audits and/or reviews the effectiveness of its measures taken to manage the GHG emissions generated by its activities and its energy use? - c.
-Takes responsive action, based on the findings of these audits and/or reviews, to seek to continuously improve the effectiveness of its measures taken to manage the GHG emissions generated by its activities and its energy use, in order to minimise them?

-The company tracks, reviews and acts to improve its performance on managing energy consumption throughout its operations.

-• GRI 302

-- Can your company demonstrate that it systematically: - a.
-Tracks and discloses data, against targets and across successive time periods, on its performance on managing energy consumption throughout its operations? - b.
-Audits and/or reviews the effectiveness of its measures taken to manage energy consumption throughout its operations? - c.
-Takes responsive action, based on the findings of these audits and/or reviews, to seek to improve the effectiveness of its measures taken to manage energy consumption throughout its operations?
+F.06.2 Action The company has systems in place to identify, assess, and address how climate change can exacerbate the impacts of their current and future operations on affected communities and workers.
+Can your company demonstrate at the corporate level that it: a.
+Has systems in place to ensure its operations identify, assess and report on how climate change can exacerbate the impacts of their current and future operations on affected communities and workers? b.
+Has systems in place to ensure its operations develop strategies and plans, in collaboration with affected communities and workers, to address these implications? c.
+Systematically tracks the implementation of these strategies and plans? • IFC PS1.7; PS4.8 F.06.3 Effectiveness The company tracks, reviews and acts to improve its performance on reducing its Scope 1, Scope 2, and Scope 3 greenhouse gas (GHG) emissions.
+Can your company demonstrate that it systematically: a.
+Tracks and discloses data, against reduction targets and across successive time periods, on its performance on reducing its Scope 1, Scope 2, and Scope 3 greenhouse gas (GHG) emissions? b.
+Audits and/or reviews the effectiveness of its measures taken to reduce its Scope 1, Scope 2, and Scope 3 GHG emissions? c.
+Takes responsive action, based on the findings of these audits and/or reviews, to seek to continuously improve the effectiveness of its measures taken to reduce its Scope 1, Scope 2, and Scope 3 GHG emissions? • GRI Disclosure 305-5 • IFC PS3.7; PS3.8 • SASB NR0302-02 F.06.4 Effectiveness The company tracks, reviews and acts to improve its performance on reducing energy consumption throughout its operations.
+Can your company demonstrate that it systematically: a.
+Tracks and discloses data, against reduction targets and across successive time periods, on its performance on reducing energy consumption throughout its operations? b.
+Audits and/or reviews the effectiveness of its measures taken to reduce energy consumption throughout its operations? c.
+Takes responsive action, based on the findings of these audits and/or reviews, to seek to improve the effectiveness of its measures • GRI 302 • IFC PS3.6 taken to reduce energy consumption throughout its operations?